RadeonOpenCompute/ROCm_Documentation/ROCm_Compiler_SDK/ROCm-Native-ISA.rst

         ``OS``
            The OS from table AMDGPU Target Triples.

         ``environment``
            An environment from table AMDGPU Target Triples, or blank if the environment has no affect on the execution of the code 		   object.
            For the AMDGPU backend this is currently always blank.

         ``processor``
            The processor from table AMDGPU Processors.

     For example::

         amdgcn-amd-amdhsa--gfx901

 ``NT_AMD_AMDGPU_HSA_METADATA``

-    Specifies extensible metadata associated with the code objects executed on HSA [HSA] compatible runtimes such as AMD’s ROCm [AMD-ROCm].
+    Specifies extensible metadata associated with the code objects executed on HSA [HSA] compatible runtimes such as AMD's ROCm [AMD-ROCm].
 It is required when the target triple OS is amdhsa (see Target Triples).
 See Code Object Metadata for the syntax of the code object metadata string.

 .. _Symbols: